 Location & Parking

-Parking - A metered parking lot is located directly adjacent to the building.
+Parking - Parking is located directly adjacent to the building.